tfulanchan/academy/docs/credit/CredtAdvisor-6-43.md

   </div>
 </details>

-Answer Reference: Section 1.2.2

 3. What are the aspects that shall be considered when setting credit limits for cards?

+Answer Reference: Section 1.2.4

 <details>
-  <summary>Answer Reference: Section 1.2.4</summary>
+  <summary>What are the aspects that shall be considered when setting credit limits for cards?</summary>
   <div>
     <div>typical value of transactions and timeliness of repayments</div>
     <div>credit scoring models, delinquency behavior</div>